Free school meals and extra support for your child

 - support under Part VI of the Immigration and Asylum Act 1999

-If you receive working tax credit regardless of your annual household income your family will not be eligible for free school meals.
+If you get working tax credit regardless of your annual household income your family will not be eligible for free school meals.

 You do not need to reapply each year but if your child changes school, you will need to tell us.